The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: The chain map from to

 We briefly sketch the idea of the proof.
 In all the cases that are eliminated by Theorem~\ref{thm: complement}, the (unique) component of $\cup_{j=1}^a \overline{v}_j^\sharp\subset \overline{u}_\infty$ which is asymptotic to a multiple of $\delta_0$ at the negative end has ECH index $I=1$.

 Suppose that, for $m\gg 0$, there is a sequence of holomorphic curves which converges to a configuration $\overline{u}_\infty$ that we want to exclude.
 In Section \ref{subsection: rescaling}, we applied a rescaling argument to construct a holomorphic building which keeps track of how the limit $\overline{u}_\infty$ is approached; this is similar to the layer structures of Ionel-Parker~\cite[Section 7]{IP1}.
-In the simplest case, this building is a holomorphic map $w_{\infty} : B_- \to \C$ which satisfies the asymptotic condition $\lim \limits_{s \to + \infty} \dfrac{w_{\infty}(s,t)}{|w_{\infty}(s,t)|} = f_{ab}(t)$, where $f_{ab}(t)$ is a normalized asymptotic eigenfunction of an $I=1$ curve with a negative end asymptotic to $\delta_0$.
-The condition $I=1$ is used as follows: since there are only finitely many $I=1$ curves with negative ends asymptotic to $\delta_0$, we may assume that $-1 \not \in \{ f_{ab}(\frac 32) \}$ as explained in Remark~\ref{rmk: good ray is real}.
+In the simplest case, this building is a holomorphic map $w_{\infty} : B_- \to \C$ which satisfies the asymptotic condition

+where $f_{i_0j_0}(t)$ is a normalized asymptotic eigenfunction of an $I=1$ curve with a negative end asymptotic to $\delta_0$.
+The condition $I=1$ is used as follows: since there are only finitely many $I=1$ curves with negative ends asymptotic to $\delta_0$, we may assume that $-1 \not \in \{ f_{i_0j_0}(\frac 32) \}$ as explained in Section~\ref{subsubsection: radial rays} and Remark~\ref{rmk: good ray is real}.

 \begin{rmk} In this subsection we identify $cl(B_-)\simeq \overline{\mathbb D}$ so that $\mathfrak{p}_+$ corresponds to $0$ and $\mathfrak{p}_-$ corresponds to $1$.
 There is an anti-holomorphic involution $\iota$ on $B_-$ that fixes the half-line $\{t= \frac 32 \}$, and $\{ t = \frac 32 \}$ corresponds to the radial ray ${\mathcal R} = \overline{\mathbb D} \cap \R^{\le 0}$ by Observation \ref{obs: involution}.
 In particular, $\overline{\mathfrak{m}}^b$ is mapped to a point on ${\mathcal R}$.